mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

     - The `haproxy.backends.marathon.serviceID` must match the name of the app definition.
       In this sample pool configuration file, the service name is `\ping`.

-# Deploy a Edge-LB pool to expose the service
+# Deploy an Edge-LB pool to expose the service

 1. Deploy the `ping-lb.json` pool configuration file to create the `ping-lb` pool instance for load balancing access to the `ping` service: